By/About Sam Scott

 Fresco Fine Arts Publications, Albuquerque, NM

-Adventures with Ed : A Portrait of Abbey
+Adventures with ED : A Portrait of Abbey

 by Jack Loeffler

-No writer has had a greater influence on the American West than Edward Abbey (1927-89), author of twenty-one books of fiction and nonfiction.
-This long-awaited biographical memoir by one of Abbey's closest friends is a tribute to the gadfly anarchist who popularized environmental activism in his novel The Monkey Wrench Gang and articulated the spirit of the arid West in Desert Solitaire and scores of other essays and articles.
+No writer has had a greater influence on the American West than Edward Abbey (1927-89), author of twenty-one books of fiction an nonfiction.
+This long-awaited biographical memoir by one of Abbey's closent friends is a tribute to the gadfly anarchist who popularized environmental activism in his novel The Monkey Wrench Gang and articulated the spirit of the arid West in Desert Solitaire and scores of other essays and articles.
 In the course of a twenty-year friendship Ed Abbey and Jack Loeffler shared hundreds of campfires, hiked thousands of miles, and talked endlessly about the meaning of life.
 To read Loeffler's account of his best pal's life and work is to join in their friendship.

 2001